 Colleagues with experience of the same / similar difficult conditions of teaching can be seen as a major source of insights for appropriate, context-sensitive teacher development (see Smith, Padwad and Bullock 2017).
 Solidarity and confidence can be built from the bottom up through a focus on success but also on sharing support.
-Insights into a particular issue can be gathered systematically via a group-based teacher-research project (ibid.), via individual teacher-research projects supported within a Teacher Association (cf. recent AINET experience highlighted below), and/or via 'Teacher Association research' (Smith and Kuchah 2016).
+Insights into a particular issue can be gathered systematically via a group-based teacher-research project (ibid.), via individual teacher-research projects supported within a Teacher Association (cf. recent AINET experience highlighted below), and/or via 'Teacher Association research' (Smith and Kuchah 2016; Kuchah and Smith 2018).

-[Update, February 2018] Plenary talk by Richard Smith - 'In celebration of Teacher Associations: Their Value and Their Potential' at the 25th anniversary of NELTA (Nepal English Language Teachers' Association] on 16th February 2018.
+[Update, February 2018] Plenary talk by Richard Smith - 'In celebration of Teacher Associations: their value and their potential', at the 25th anniversary conference of NELTA (Nepal English Language Teachers' Association] on 16th February 2018.
 Based on prior and ongoing discussions with the newly formed NELTA Research Group, this talk launched a new Teacher Association research project on the model of the previous CAMELTA experience (see Smith and Kuchah 2016).
 A recording of the talk is available here.

 Pictured on the right are Bhim Gautam and Laxman Gnawali, who will be taking this TA-research project forward, with the NELTA Research Group.